Expressivity Landscape for Logics with Probabilistic Interventionist Counterfactuals: Definability of probabilistic and dependence atoms

-The frontier of the probability set of $\Xi$ is the union of some hyperplanes together with a set whose section for $\epsilon_i = \delta$ is a nondegenerate conic.
-Clearly, such a probability set is not a union of hyperplanes, and thus it cannot be expressed by linear (in particular, signed monic) inequalities.
-Hence, by Theorem \ref{thm: characterization of PO}, $\Xi$ is not expressible in $\PO$.
+Let us then consider the case of $\PCOs$.
 Recall that there are only a finite number of $\F\in\mathbb{F_\sigma}$.
-So, since a nondegenerate conic is an infinite set, there must be at least one $\F$ such that section for $\epsilon_l = \delta$ of the frontier of the probability set of $\Xi \land\Phi^\F$ contains an (infinite) segment of the conic.
-Hence, as above, we conclude that the probability set of $\Xi \land\Phi^\F$ is not defined by signed binary inequalities.
-Thus, by Theorem \ref{thm: characterization of PCO}, $\Xi$ is not expressible $\PCO$, and thus neither is $\varphi$. \end{IEEEproof}
+So, since a nondegenerate conic is an infinite set, there is an $\F$ such that the $(\epsilon_j,\epsilon_l)$ projection of the boundary of the probability set of $\Xi \land\Phi^\F$ contains an (infinite) segment of the nondegenerate conic $C$.
+Hence, as above, we conclude that the probability set of $\Xi \land\Phi^\F$ is not defined by linear inequalities.
+Thus, by Theorem \ref{thm: characterization of PCOs}, $\Xi \land\Phi^\F$ is not expressible $\PCOs$, and neither is $\varphi$. \end{proof}